thephpleague/uri-src/docs/components/7.0/index.md

     - a `64-bits` PHP version

-Trying to process such hosts without meeting those minimal requirements will trigger a `RuntimeException`.
+Trying to process such URI components without meeting those minimal requirements will trigger a `RuntimeException`.
-- Data URI creation from a filepath, Since version `2.2.0`, the `fileinfo` extension is **required**.

 Installation
 --------